blittle/git-tasker/README.md

 # git-execute
 Execute scripts when various file types have been updated in GIT.
 Specifically this script is used at Beanstalk within a git hook to conditionally run `npm install` and a gulp build when frontend files have changed.
+It is used in conjuction with http://stackoverflow.com/questions/3462955/putting-git-hooks-into-repository/3464399#3464399

 ## Example configuration within `package.json`
 Install with `npm install -g git-tasker`